sjdyke-reth-institute/cdcm_execution/README.md

 # CDCM Code Reconfiguration

 The following tutorial demonstrates creating a sustem with sub-systems.
-The same tutorial can be accessed in ``/docs/build/html/index.html`` prebuilt documentation.
+The same tutorial can be accessed in ``/docs/build/html/index.html`` prebuilt documentation in the ``docs_branch`` branch.

 Tutorial
 ========